-At home in Florida, Christine Levinson works to keep her husband's name in the news pushing the Obama Administration to do more.
+Back home in Florida, Christine Levinson works to keep her husband's name in the news and pushes the Obama administration to do more.
 Last year, the FBI offered a reward of $1 million for information leading to the return of her husband.
 But the money hasn't worked.

 In their big, tight-knit family, Bob Levinson has missed many birthdays, weddings, anniversaries and grandchildren.

-"There isn't any pressure on Iran to resolve this," his wife said in January, frustrated with what she said was a lack of attention by Washington.
+"There isn't any pressure on Iran to resolve this," she said in January, frustrated with what she said was a lack of attention by Washington.
 "It's been much too long."

 Follow Apuzzo at http://twitter.com/mattapuzzo